Impetus/couverture/README.md

-B. USSCC Command line Tool
+B. Couverture Command line Tool

->USSCC Tool is a command line version of USSCC Sonar Plug-in.
+>Couverture Command Line Tool is a command line version of Couverture Sonar Plug-in.

 >## Setup and follow below some supported step: